garciart/network-automation/README.md

 sudo ip address add 192.168.1.10/24 dev enp0s8 # Set the adapter IP address
 ```

 >**NOTE** - Why do you need a TAP?
 Why not just connect a device directly to the bridge?
 Yes, for a simple network, like our example, you can connect a device directly to the host through the bridge.
-However, in other labs, you will connect multiple devices to the host through Layer 2 TAP interfaces (e.g., tap1, tap2, etc.), so just get into the habit of connecting to a TAP instead of directly to the bridge.
+However, you may need to connect multiple devices to the host through Layer 2 TAP interfaces (e.g., tap1, tap2, etc.), so just get into the habit of connecting to a TAP instead of directly to the bridge.

 Check the configuration and the bridge by inputting ```ip addr show dev br0``` and ```brctl show br0```: